February is National Pet Dental Health Month, and it’s a great time to focus on the dental health of our pets.

 What to Expect During the Dental Procedure

 A dental prophylactic procedure involves anesthetizing your pet and completing a thorough exam of all teeth and periodontal tissues, removing the hardened tarter from each tooth, then polishing the enamel to slow the buildup of future plaque and tartar.
+Your pet wakes up with clean teeth, fresher breath, and a healthier start to the year!

 Tags: